 That kind of analysis can help determine not only how the life insurance payout should be used, but also how the death benefit should be collected.

 Is a life insurance payout taxable?
-As a rule, life insurance death benefits are distributed to beneficiaries income tax-free, and there are no restrictions for how those proceeds are used.
+As a general rule, life insurance death benefits are distributed to beneficiaries income tax-free, and there are no restrictions for how those proceeds are used.
 (Learn more: Life insurance: 3 income tax advantages)

 First move: Wait